 This is due in part to the Post-Tiki wave that has swept through America over the past twenty years or so and also to Europe.

-Another great influence are the publications
+Another great and probably the biggest influence are the publications

 Until recently, many of the European Tiki locations have not been documented.
 The Tiki Road Trip by James Teitelbaum and the City in Space guides www.cityinspace.com have some locations listed, but not all.
-We would like to change this, and we need your help in the first phase of the project, to use this site as a European tiki bar and restaurant guide.
-In a later second phase, when all of the locations are documented, we will turn this site into a book for all the tikiphiles out there!
+We would like to change this, so we need your help in this project, to use this site as a European tiki bar and restaurant guide.
+For this huge undertaking we will need any information and hints that you can give us.

 What we are looking for:

 There is now a new upload feature available.

 and if you don't find a tiki place that you know,

 We have three tiki icons below with three names to submit